Document Type : Original Article

 Department of Pathobiology, Faculty of Veterinary Medicine, Urmia University, Urmia, Iran

-Department of Pathobiology, Faculty of Medicine, Virology Section, Tehran University, Tehran, Iran.
+Department of Pathobiology, Faculty of Medicine, Tehran University of Medical Sciences, Tehran, Iran

-Gamma radiations are used in many medical and technical applications, but it is one of the most dangerous radiations and can be harmful for the body.
-The present study was designed to clarify the protective effects of the selenium supplementation as selenium nano- particles and selenite selenium in rat liver against gamma irradiation with different intensity of 2 and 8 GY.
-A total of 45 healthy male Wistar rats were randomly divided into 9 groups of five each.
-The radiation procedure was carried out in the Cobalt 60 equipment in Omid hospital in Urmia.
-The animals were simultaneously immobilized in a transparent acrylic plate and exposed to different intensity of 2 and 8 GY radiations on day 7th and 14th of experiment.
-After 72 hours after the last radiation, the animals euthanized and blood and liver tissue were collected.
-Histological analysis revealed radiation-induced hepatic injury in rats, which included vacuolated cytoplasm, liver necrosis, fibrosis, and vascular lesions followed by significant increases in alanine transaminase (ALT), alanine transaminase (AST), alkaline phosphatase (ALP) and Gamma-glutamyl transferase (GGT).
-Selenium nano particles has a more powerful antioxidant effect in comparison with selenite selenium and can effectively protect the liver cell against Gamma radiation at a dose of 8 GY.
+Gamma radiation are used in many medical and technical applications, however, it is one of the most dangerous kinds of radiation and can be harmful to the body.
+The present study was designed to clarify the protective effects of the selenium supplementation as selenium nanoparticle and selenite selenium in rat liver against Gamma irradiation with different intensities of 2.00 and 8.00 Gy.
+A total number of 45 healthy male Wistar rats were randomly divided into nine groups of five each.
+The radiation procedure was carried out in the Cobalt 60 equipment in Omid hospital, Urmia.
+The animals were simultaneously immobilized in a transparent acrylic plate and exposed to different intensities of 2.00 and 8.00 Gy radiations on day 7th and 14th of the experiment.
+After 72 hr after the last radiation, the animals were euthanized, and blood and liver tissue were collected.
+Histological analyses revealed the radiation-induced hepatic injury in rats, which included vacuolated cytoplasm, liver necrosis, fibrosis, and vascular lesions followed by a significant increase in alanine transaminase, alanine transaminase, alkaline phosphatase, and Gamma-glutamyl transferase.
+Selenium nanoparticles bear a more potent antioxidant effect in comparison with selenium selenite and can effectively protect the liver cell against Gamma radiation at a dose of 8.00 Gy.